How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Step 3.
 Data inventory and AI readiness

 Compile a list of sources: CRM/ERP, tickets, calls, email, logs.
-Assess their completeness, quality, accessibility, and update latency.
-Mark where additional cleansing and enrichment are needed.
-Every model comes down to data — this is a critical building block.
+Assess completeness, quality, access, and update latency.
+Mark where cleansing and enrichment are needed.
+Any model depends on data - this is a critical block.

 Step 4.
 Selecting high-value use cases